josephhilby/lunch_and_learn/README.md

 ### POST /api/v1/sessions

-Get user info for authentication use on frontend app.
+Get user info for authentication use on front-end app.

 **Parameters (JSON payload in request body)**